Interested in going by ship or ferry to St Petersburg? If so, learn more on your Baltic Cruise.

 With that in mind, from the sea passenger port to the city you can take the bus № 158 or the minibus (marshrutka) which goes to metro station Primorskaya, two stops from the Nevsky Prospekt station in the city center.

-If you don't like taking the bus or metro, then you can always arrange a taxi from the information desk at the sea port to go downtown, or much better, you can book a taxi with us before you come, so have peace of mind.☺
+If you don't like taking the bus or metro, then you can always arrange a taxi from the information desk at the sea port to go downtown, or much better, you can book a taxi with us before you come.☺

 Instead, from the River Terminal to the city you can easily walk to the nearest metro station Proletarskaya - it takes about 10 minutes - and from there, take the metro, taxi, or bus to reach the central part of the city.